militaryinvestor/militaryinvestor.github.io/_posts/2021-09-19-Aggressively-Cut-Fees-to-Keep-More-of-Your-Profits.md

 hidden: false
 ---

-**BLUF: Investing fees can greatly reduce your earnings... even a 1% fee can be very costly.
-Aggressively cut them out.**
+**BLUF: Aggressively cut investing fees, as even a 1% fee can cost you thousands of dollars (or more).**

 > “It’s not how much money you make, but how much money you keep, how hard it works for you, and how many generations you keep it for.”
 > ROBERT T. KIYOSAKI, AUTHOR OF “RICH DAD POOR DAD”